How do communities get selected for participation in the Downtown Revitalization Initiative?

 How will the LPC meetings be scheduled?

 There is no prescribed meeting schedule for the LPC.
-The LPC members, working with the consultants and state planners, will determine the most appropriate meeting schedule to achieve the goals/milestones identified to be able to deliver a final DRI Strategic Investment Plan in the spring of 2019.
+The LPC members, working with the consultants and state planners, will determine the most appropriate meeting schedule to achieve the goals/milestones identified to be able to deliver a final DRI Strategic Investment Plan by the end of March, 2020.
 However, it is anticipated that the LPC will hold in-person meetings at least monthly throughout the process.

 LPC meetings should be held at the best time to accommodate LPC members – whether during the day or evening.
 The public is welcome to attend no matter when the meetings are scheduled.